Use of Credit in Insurance Scoring

 While it has been shown that certain credit information is predictive of future insurance claims, the reasons for this correlation is not entirely clear.
 Nonetheless, others have offered their thoughts on why this correlation exists, including the Insurance Information Institute and the Casualty Actuarial Society.

 - Credit Scoring — Insurance Information Institute white paper

 - "The Impact of Personal Credit History on Loss Performance in Personal Lines" by James E. Monaghan [PDF-1MB]

-What is State Farm's position?
+What is the position of State Farm?